hww/XiGameTool/README.md

 ## GamePrimitive Class

 The example of primitive class below.
-This class associate the game object with one of selection sets and categories.
+This class associate the game object with one of `selection sets` and `categories`.

 ```C#
 public class GamePrimitive : MonoBehaviour